naturalprogrammer/spring-lemon/README.md

 1. Mentoring, training and professional help is provided by [naturalprogrammer.com](http://www.naturalprogrammer.com/consulting/).

 ## Support Spring Lemon
 Like Spring Lemon?
-We have been putting enormous efforts and taking regular breaks to develop and maintain it.
-If it's being useful to you, donate generously — it’ll help us give more time to the project!
+We have been putting continuous efforts to develop and maintain it.
+If it's being useful to you, why not donate a little amount — it’ll help us give more time to the project!
 [Click here](http://www.naturalprogrammer.com/support-spring-lemon/) to donate.

 ## Releases